7 Things You'll Regret in Old Age

-2. Staying in an unsatisfying job instead of taking risks and following your passions
+2. Staying in an unsatisfying job instead of taking risks and following your passion

-This regret goes hand in hand with number one, but more specifically, it has to do with the place where you choose to spend a large part your life.
+This regret goes hand in hand with the first one.
+More specifically, it has to do with the place where you choose to spend a large part your life.